olebole/python-cpl/doc/recipe.rst

 .. attribute:: Recipe.output_dir

    Output directory if specified, or :keyword:`None`.
+The recipe will write the output files into this directory and return their file names.
+If the directory does not exist, it will be created before the recipe is executed.
+Output files within the output directory will be silently overwritten.
+If no output directory is set, the recipe call will result in :class:`pyfits.HDUList` result objects.
+The output directory may be also set as parameter in the recipe call.

 .. attribute:: Recipe.temp_dir

    Base directory for temporary directories where the recipe is executed.
 The working dir is created as a subdir with a random file name.
+If set to :keyword:`None`, the system temp dir is used.
    Defaults to :literal:`'.'`.

 .. attribute:: Recipe.threaded